For getting good grades, you need to learn everything about academic essay format. No matter where you study and what you're majoring in, it'll hav...

 How Do I Motivate Myself to Do Homework?

 You may always be thinking, “I don't like doing homework.”
 Well, who really does?
 But, you can set up a self-reward system.
 For example, you have several math problems to do tonight, along with a history chapter to read, and some other assignments.
 What kind of reward can you give yourself when you finish those math problems?
 Whether it's chowing down on a favorite snack or 30 minutes of a video game, reward yourself.
 And don't cheat.
 Keep that reward in mind, and it will motivate you to stay focused and get that assignment done quickly.
-This is one tip for how to make homework fun.

 Can I Just Say, “Siri, Can You Do My Homework?”